 Once upon a time, there were no need for telephones, radio, cable TV and the news.
-People here were apt at reading the ocean, the heavens, and had a soulful connectivity; to the universe, the land, the sea… and to each other.
-And the news traveled verbally (“talk story”), carried by the mouths of the people.
-With that kind of background it’s interesting how it continues on even today, where any bit of gossip transmits – through the “coconut wireless” – from person to person ’til the whole town, island, and eventually neighboring islands have gotten wind of (some version of) the truth.
+People here were adapt at reading the ocean, the heavens, and had a soulful connectivity; to the universe, the land, the sea… and each other.
+And the news – and history – traveled verbally (“talk story”).
+With that kind of background it’s interesting how it continues on even today, where any bit of gossip transmits – through the “coconut wireless” – from person to person, ’til the whole town, the island, and eventually neighboring islands have all suddenly gotten wind of (some version of) the truth.

 Coconut Girl Wireless is a consortium of wahine rippers: surf activists to humble realists.
-Hawaii-based – but with our limited forums, happily utilizing the free speech/equal access World Wide Web to communicate island-wide and beyond.
+Hawaii-based and utilizing all forms of coconut wireless, to extend island-wide and beyond.
 We’re glad you could join us.
 Kukakuka.
-We’re just getting started.
 Mahalo!

 * * *